kbajdzienko/Phosphoproteomics/Krzysztof's Wishes.md

 - [ ] Simplify filter_unique_peptides since Accessions in All_accessions are arranged in the same way
 - [ ] Update comments
 - [x] Ability to make DF with subset of original data (list of patterns in sample names?, e.g. - AZD/GLU-015; GLU-015)
-- [ ] Add whiskers for time profile plot as an option
+- [ ] for future: import function for MaxQuant output
+- [ ] fucking Gene Ontology